-Before using this medication, tell your doctor or pharmacist your medical history, especially of: severe breathing problems (e.g., obstructive lung disease, severe asthma), heart disease (e.g., chronic congestive heart failure, heart attack, angina), blood problems (e.g., anemia, vitamin B-12 deficiency), swelling (edema), fertility problems (e.g., ovulation problems), high cholesterol, upcoming surgery, alcohol use, eye (retina) problems, bone problems (e.g., osteoporosis, osteopenia).
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: kidney disease, liver disease, breathing problems (e.g., obstructive lung disease, severe asthma), heart disease (e.g., congestive heart failure, heart attack, angina), blood problems (e.g., anemia, vitamin B-12 deficiency), swelling (edema), fertility problems (e.g., ovulation problems), high cholesterol, eye (retina) problems, bone problems (e.g., osteoporosis, osteopenia).

 You may experience blurred vision, dizziness, or drowsiness due to extremely low or high blood sugar levels.
 Do not drive, use machinery, or do any activity that requires alertness or clear vision until you are sure you can perform such activities safely.

 Limit alcohol while taking this medication because it can increase the risk of developing low blood sugar.

 During times of stress, such as fever, infection, injury or surgery, it may be more difficult to control your blood sugar.
 Consult your doctor, as a change in your medication or how often you test your blood sugar may be required.

 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 This medication may increase the risk of bone fracture (upper arm, hand, foot) in female patients.
 To lower the chance of getting injured, use caution when doing activities such as contact sports.